-Four billion metric tons of food is produced each year, more than enough to feed every man, woman and child in the world.
-But one-third of the food that gets produced gets wasted.
+Even though 4 billion metric tons of food are produced each year, more than enough to feed every man, woman and child in the world, one-third of global food producers' work gets wasted.

-Developed countries leave food on the plate, and developing countries leave food in the field or lose it in production.
+High-income countries leave food on the plate while low- and middle-income countries* leave food in the field or lose it in production.

-Inequalities, conflicts, environmental conditions, and lack of knowledge and resources also take food from the mouths of the poorest two billion people in the world.
+Inequalities, conflicts, environmental conditions and lack of knowledge and resources also consistently take food from the mouths of the poorest 2 billion people in the world.

 To reach Zero Hunger by 2030, the World Food Programme, Project Everyone and UNICEF created a high-level road map to help drive the world toward the specific success targets for ending hunger, achieving food security, improving nutrition, promoting sustainable agriculture and promoting global health and well-being for all at all ages.
 It includes:

-- Put the poorest first by expanding social protection programs for the most vulnerable.
+- Putting the poorest first by expanding social protection programs for the most vulnerable

-- Ensure everyone has access to affordable, nutritious food by improving rural infrastructure and creating more efficient supply chains.
+- Ensuring everyone has access to affordable, nutritious food by improving rural infrastructure and creating more efficient supply chains

-- Increase the nutritional value of our global and local diets by helping farmers cultivate a sustainable variety of crops and educating consumers about the importance of eating a wide range of nutritious foods.
-Currently, rice, wheat, corn and soy make up 60 percent of the calories we consume.
+- Increasing the nutritional value of our global and local diets by helping farmers cultivate a sustainable variety of crops and educating consumers about the importance of eating a wide range of nutritious foods.
+Currently, rice, wheat, corn and soy make up 60 percent of calories consumed

-- Reduce food waste.
-Get food to the plates of those who need it, not just those who can afford it.
+- Reducing food waste by getting food to the plates of those who need it, not just those who can afford it

-- Prioritize the nutritional needs for nursing mothers and children in the first 1,000 days of life.
-"For approximately 1 million children in 2015, their first day of life was also their last."
-2
+- Prioritizing the nutritional needs for nursing mothers and children in the first 1,000 days of life

 Please donate today to help families affected by COVID-19.